 The annual event shows off the historic center of Naples and the bayfront businesses that are this city’s signature destination.
 It helps that this stretch of the Gulf Coast, especially nearby Everglades City and the Ten Thousand Islands, is Florida’s prime stone crab harvesting region.

 Admission is free, and $5 parking is available at the former Grand Central Station, 388 Goodlette Road South.
-(Parking provided by American Legion Post 397 at Hodges University.
+VIP Parking available for $10 at Bayfront.

 Free water taxis will transport you to all waterfront locations participating in the festival.

 The festival kicks off on Friday night with the 5:50 p.m. “cracking of the crab” at Pinchers Crab Shack in the Tin City Waterfront Shops.